 To be honest I almost always pan-fry these cutlets and finish them in the oven when making them for my family.
 I deep-fried them mostly so that they look good on the photos.

 Deep-fried cutlets are evenly browned and more crunchy.
 Pan-fried + baked cutlets are also delicious and you don’t have to deal with all this leftover oil.
-Deep-frying is a traditional preparation method of these cutlets.
+Deep-frying is a traditional preparation method for these cutlets.

 Another way to make it